Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: Introduction

-I would like to thank Mohammed Abouzaid, Marcel B\"okstedt, Sylvain Courte, Tobias Ekholm, Yasha Eliashberg, S\o ren Galatius, and John Rognes for conversations surrounding the material in this paper.
+I would like to thank Mohammed Abouzaid, Marcel B\"okstedt, Sylvain Courte, Tobias Ekholm, Yasha Eliashberg, S\o ren Galatius, and John Rognes for conversations about the material in this paper.
+I would also like to thank the anonymous referees for their many corrections and suggestions.
+In particular, I am grateful for the suggested simplification of the proof of Lemma~\ref{cor:Theorem1:1}.